-This disclosure statement was prepared by the Ministry for the Environment and the Ministry for Primary Industries.
+This revised disclosure statement was prepared by the Ministry for the Environment and Ministry for Primary Industries.

-The Ministry for the Environment certifies that, to the best of its knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.
+The Ministry for the Environment and Ministry for Primary Industries certify that, to the best of their knowledge and understanding, the information provided is complete and accurate at the date of finalisation below.